Skip to main content

 Who should use Cline?

-Cline is best for developers who want an open-source coding agent that can inspect files, propose plans, run terminal commands, use browser automation, and connect extra tools through MCP and Run a two-week pilot with a single team and measure saved hours, quality, failure rate, and human review time.
-It's particularly useful for ai coding assistant professionals who need open-source coding agent runtime for vs code, cli, and sdk embedding.
+Cline is best for Letting an agent implement features with explicit human approval and Debugging complex multi-file issues.
+It's particularly useful for ai coding professionals who need open-source coding agent runtime for vs code, cli, and sdk embedding.

 What are the best Cline alternatives?

-Popular Cline alternatives include Cursor, GitHub Copilot Agents, Aider.
+Popular Cline alternatives include Cursor, Windsurf (now Devin Desktop), Continue.
 Each has different strengths, so compare features and pricing to find the best fit.

 More about Cline